zcychar/RISC-V-CPU/docs/details.md

 We maintain a `committed` and `lsq_pos` field for each SQ entry.
 When a load/store instruction is issued to the LSQ, it is assigned a position in the LSQ (`lsq_pos`) and position in corresponding queue(`lq_pos` and `sq_pos`). `lsq_pos` in this case is started from `1` for the first issued store instruction, `2` for the second, and so on, while `lq_pos` and `sq_pos` are started from `0`, corresponding to the `LQ` or `SQ` index.
 When the ROB commits a store instruction, it sends a commit signal to the LSQ along with the corresponding `sq_pos`.
 The LSQ then marks the store entry with the matching `sq_pos` as `committed = True`.
 #### How to flush uncommitted stores and preserve committed stores?
 When a flush is triggered, the LSQ iterates through the SQ entries and checks the `committed` flag.
 If a busy entry is marked as `committed = False`, it is cleared from the SQ.
 If it is marked as `committed = True`, we preserve it by marking its `lsq_pos = 0`, indicating that it is no longer in the active LSQ but still needs to be executed.
 During the execution phase, the LSQ checks the `lsq_pos` of the head entry.
 If `lsq_pos > 0`, it means the store is still active and should be executed.
 If `lsq_pos = 0`, it means the store has been committed and should be executed regardless of the flush.
+#### How to handle sb/sh in assassyn?
+In assassyn, `SRAM` module only supports word-aligned access.
+To handle `sb` and `sh` instructions, we read the entire word containing the target byte/half-word, modify the relevant portion, and write back the entire word.
+This ensures that only the intended byte/half-word is changed while preserving the rest of the word.
+So sb/sh instructions are treated as a lw and sw instruction pair internally in LSQ, thus require two cycles to execute.